syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### Cut

-`cut` the selected elements from the Diagram to the Diagram’s clipboard.
+`cut` the selected elements from the Diagram to the `Diagram`'s clipboard.
 The following code illustrates how to execute Cut command.

 {% highlight js %}